heatcrypto/heatwallet/README.md

-We are proud to present you with version 4.5.0 of the Desktop HEAT Wallet.
+We are proud to present you with version 4.7.0 of the Desktop HEAT Wallet.

 ## Recent features

-- Assign local / blockchain memo (Payment Message) to ETH/BTC transaction
-- View of Peers Network
+- Staged Sending BTC
+- Staged Sending ETH
+- Ability send BTC raw transaction bytes made in 3rd party service
+- Add support for BTC Segwit address (P2SH)
+- Add feature Sign Bitcoin Message
+- Add feature Sign Ethereum Message
+- Ability usage of alternative ETH service for transaction broadcasting
+- Display public key for new (not used) HEAT account
+- Sending HEAT message to new (not used) HEAT account
+- Add importing raw wallet data
+- Add table view for HEAT transaction and HEAT block
+- Display table and json view for eth address
+- Caching BTC account transaction list
+- Display cached BTC balance (offline) on top bar
+- Ability to enter ETH transaction nonce if it was not resolved (build offline transaction)
+- Add offline generation ETH transaction bytes
+- Display unconfirmed balance for ETH, BTC
+- Display detailed info on clicking ETH addresses
+- Add filter "Display unlocked only" on Wallet page
+- Display public key
+- Removing obsolete pending eth transaction
+- Display txn id in Payment Memo dialog
+- Open external browser instead of web view for links at page About in the desktop Heatwallet
+- Display cached eth, btc transaction list before loading actual list

 ## Bug fixes and optimisations
+- Fix transaction broadcasting when alternative provider is used
+- Fix compatibility between Ethereum data providers
-- Fix handling http response in node environment
+- Fix executing HHTP requests in the Electron environment
+- Fix socket topic subscription on first page load (the cause is peer page first loading)
+- Fix displaying BTC sending fee
-- Fix websocket reconnection for subscribers
+- Fix formatting currency BTC balance
-- Fix messaging contacts refreshing on contact selection
+- Fix application double refreshing on first load
+- Fix displayed amount of BTC transaction with multiple outputs
-- Fix BTC sending: display response error on BTC broadcasting, fix recipient field on lost focus
+- Fix handling response on BTC broadcasting
+- Fix closing Send ETH dialog on displaying transaction bytes dialog
+- Fix displaying ETH token without balance
-- Fix empty data on failover switching at app start
+- Fix displaying api server port on Network peers page
-- Fix messages purging when contact is not selected

-## Get started with HEAT Wallet 4.5.0
+## Get started with HEAT Wallet 4.7.0

-Current latest version 4.5.0, with heatledger 4.4.0
+Current latest version 4.7.0, with heatledger 4.4.1

-October 2024 | Provided to you by the developers of HEAT - creators of the HEAT cryptocurrency.
+April 2025 | Provided to you by the developers of HEAT - creators of the HEAT cryptocurrency.

 Your fully functional wallet for HEAT, BTC, LTC, BCH, IOTA, FIMK, NXT, ARDOR and Ethereum, with partial ERC20 support.